ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-docker.md

        docker export myweb > /tmp/myweb-ei.tar
        ls /tmp/myweb-ei.tar

+       # Transfer the image tar ball to the destination host, e.g.,
+         ##scp /tmp/myweb-ei.tar DEST_HOST:/path/to/somewhere
-       # Create an image by importing from a tar ball
+       # Then, create an image by importing from the tar ball
        cat /tmp/myweb-ei.tar | docker import - myweb-ei:v1  # v1 is an tag (or version#) to be added to the image

        # Create a container from the image
        docker run -d -P --name myweb-ei myweb-ei:v1 sleep 300 &
        # Run a shell and check the processes running in the container.
        docker exec -it myweb-ei sh
          # Need to install ps
+         # apt update
-         # apt update & apt install procps
+         # apt install procps
          # ps -ef

     # Method B, Save/Load an image